Synchronized skating: History

 In 1956, the first synchronized skating team was formed by Dr. Richard Porter.
 The 'Hockettes' skated out of Ann Arbor, Michigan and entertained spectators during intermissions of the University of Michigan Wolverines hockey team.
 In the early days, precision skating (as it was then called) resembled a drill team routine, or a precision dance company such as The Rockettes.
+In 1974, the ISU published the first judges' handbook for synchronized skating.

 During the 1970s, the interest for this new sport grew and developed.
 Teams developed more creative and innovative routines incorporating stronger basic skating skills, new maneuvers and more sophisticated transitions with greater speed, style and agility.
 Due to the increased interest in the sport in North America, the first official international competition was held between Canadian and American teams in Michigan in March 1976.
 With the internationalization of the sport, it has evolved, with increasing emphasis on speed and skating skills, and "highlight" elements such as jumps, spirals, spins, and lifts that originally were not permitted in competition.

-Competition elements
+Elements and formations

+Competition programs include a variety of elements utilizing various shapes or formations.
+Scoring of each element is determined by their base value (BV) and grade of execution (GOE), together this determines the teams technical element score (TES).
+In competition the technical panel identifies elements as each element is performed, elements are then assigned a level of difficulty ranging from B (basic) to Level 4 (most difficult).
+Element shapes are a set of distinct configurations that are easily identifiable, these shapes are used as the basis of most synchronized skating elements.

+Formations

+Certain elements are composed of specific distinctive shapes or formations, occasionally transitioning from one shape to a different shape for a higher level of difficulty.

 Block

-An element where the skaters are lined up in three to five, separate parallel lines.
-The block should travel over the entire ice surface.
-The lines should be straight and evenly spaced.
-To increase the difficulty of the block teams can add step sequences, pivot the block, or change the configuration.
+Identifiable by skaters lined up in at least three separate lines forming a polygonal shape, characterized as block, pyramid or diamond shapes in straight even spaced lines.
+The shapes can be closed or open formation, with open formations maintaining distinct empty space in the middle of the formation.

 Circle

-There are many different ways to complete this element.
-Teae circle, multiple circles, a circle within a circle, interlocked circles, or a disconnected circle.
-The circle should be evenly spaced between the sand variations, katers and should form a round shape.
-To increase the difficulty of a circle a team can include step sequences, traveling, and changes of rotational direction.
-Assisting of travel can also be present in a circle, and is usually noted by a skater trying to cut through the rotation of the circle on a straight path; this will be noticeable with the same jerky/whipping motion of the circle.
+Characterized by rotating around a common center with even distance from the midpoint and spacing from teammates, circles can be connected or disconnected. different circle configurations include multiple circles, circle within a circle, and interlocking.
+To increase the level of difficulty a circle can include changes of place, or configuration, step sequences, weaving, interlocking, and changes of rotational direction.

 Line

-There are many different types of lines.
-Lines can be two parallel lines, one straight line, or a diagonal line.
-To increase the difficulty the team may pivot the line, change configuration, or incorporate retrogression into the line.
+Lines are integral to many elements and transitions as they demonstrate the team's collective skating skills and serve as building blocks for both blocks and wheel formations.
+Lines can be connected and disconnected.